-However, before you buy your first home or choose an REIT, you’ll want to arm yourself with as much knowledge as possible to prevent losing money.
-If you’re interested in learning how to start investing in real estate, the best place to begin your journey is by picking up a great text on real estate and property investing.
+However, before you buy your first home or choose a REIT, you’ll want to arm yourself with as much knowledge as possible to prevent losing money.
+If you’re interested in learning how to start investing in real estate, the best place to begin your journey is by picking up some great real estate investing books.

-Quick Look: The Best Real Estate Investing Books To Read Right Now
+Quick Look at the Best Real Estate Investing Books To Read Right Now:

 - Landlording on Autopilot by Mike Butler - Get it now

 - What Every Real Estate Investor Needs to Know About Cash Flow by Frank Gallinelli - Get it now

 - Zillow Talk: Rewriting the Rules of Real Estate by Spencer Rascoff and Stan Humphries - Get it now

 - The Book on Rental Property Investing by Brandon Turner - Get it now